Animal Kingdom's Tree of Life: Everything You Need to Know

 Located in the center of the park, the 145-foot Animal Kingdom Tree of Life is impossible to miss.

 In this page, we'll explain what makes this tree so special, the shows available inside and outside of the tree, and the trails offered to tour the tree.

 As you walk closer to the tree, you'll begin to make out shapes of different animals, which are perfectly carved on the actual tree.

 An astounding close to 400 types of animals are carved on this giant tree and showcases the talent of the team of artisans who came together to create this icon of the park.

 These carvings extend from the roots of the tree up to the branches.

 The goal of this tree was to make a large enough tree that could withstand hurricane winds, while at the same time giving it a realistic look.

 The realistic look is something they focused on heavily, as you'll notice that the carvings of each animal aren't true to size, but rather flow into one another.

-Another goal with the tree was to show how animals are connected to one another, bring awareness to different types of species, and show the beauty of the several types of species.
+Additional goals with the tree were to show how all animals are connected, bring awareness to different types of species, and show the beauty of the several types of unknown species.

-Similarly to how different advances displays are shown on the Magic Kingdom castle during the fireworks celebration, you'll see beautiful projections that are animal-based.
+Similar to how different advanced displays are shown on the Magic Kingdom castle during the fireworks celebration, you'll see beautiful projections that are animal-based.